“Victory is not gained by the number killed, but by the number frightened”

 It’s not just what the terrorist attacks, but how he attacks it.

-The daring and the spectacular never fails to capture the media’s attention, and so a terrorist’s Positive Illusion can feed not only by attacking the symbolic but by the skillful and unexpected nature of any attack that captures attention through its rarity and guile.
+The daring and the spectacular never fail to capture the media’s attention, and so a terrorist’s Positive Illusion can feed not only by attacking the symbolic but by the skillful and unexpected nature of any attack that captures attention through its rarity and guile.

 The Unabomber well embodies this method of weaving Positive Illusions.
 The mail is one of the most benign elements of a modern society, it constantly arrives and never causes any more harm than a paper-cut.
 By hijacking the everyday package, the Unabomber found a vilely ingenious way of gaining the Positive Illusion of being able to strike anyone and anywhere.
 And, true to the nature of most Symbolic Terror, he sought not only to harm but to gain the distribution of an ideology – his manifesto, which was eventually published by the Washington Post after his terror had maimed or killed several scientists.